Loan Repayment Assistance Program

 One-time benefits calculation

 At the beginning of the year, a fixed benefit amount will be determined for each participant.
-Unlike past years, this amount will not be adjusted due to changes in circumstances such as salary or loan payments (as long as the graduate remains in qualifying employment for the entire calendar year).
+This amount will not be adjusted due to changes in circumstances such as salary or loan payments (as long as the graduate remains in qualifying employment for the entire calendar year).
 Participants will know up front exactly how much assistance they’ll receive that year, and they do not need to send updates on changing financial circumstances to the LRAP coordinator.

-Reporting requirements have been reduced to once per year.
-Participants will simply need to demonstrate in January of 2020 that they made payments in 2019 to their law school loan servicer equal to or greater than their total LRAP benefits, and that they were employed in a qualifying position through the end of December.
+Participants simply need to demonstrate in January of the year following the year they received LRAP assistance that they made the requisite payments to their law school loan servicer equal to or greater than their total LRAP assistance, and that they were employed in a qualifying position through the end of December.

 For those seeking employment

-Those seeking qualifying employment can receive LRAP assistance if they submit Part I of their LRAP application by November 1 and find qualifying employment by March 1 of 2019.
+Those seeking qualifying employment can receive LRAP assistance if they submit Part I of their LRAP application by November 1 and find qualifying employment by March 1 of the following year.

 Free resource for loan financing advice, AccessLex